dadoming/42-Projects/README.md

 Projects:
 > libft: Finished with 108, error on substr, but easily fixable!

-> Currently working on get_next_line: almost done.
+> get_next_line: Completed but hasn't been evaluated yet.